kwebio/kweb-core/docs/_posts/2017-03-03-getting-started.md

 ### Adding a KWeb dependency

-The KWeb library is distributed via [JitPack](https://jitpack.io/#sanity/kweb), it can be added easily to almost any Java project:
+The KWeb library is distributed via [JitPack](https://jitpack.io/#sanity/kweb), it can be added easily to any Kotlin project:

 #### Gradle
 For [Gradle](http://www.gradle.org/) users, add this to the repositories section of your `build.gradle`: